We are accepting new clients!

 Can you work with my child even if they get therapy at school?

 Absolutely.
-We love collaborating with school speech-language pathologists and occupational therapists.
+We love collaborating with school therapists.
 We take a whole team approach, and always strive to work together with other therapists, classroom teachers, and of course family members!

-Would private speech and language therapy or occupational therapy still be beneficial if my child receives Early Intervention?
+Would private speech and language therapy, occupational therapy, or physical therapy still be beneficial if my child receives Early Intervention?

 My child didn’t qualify for Early Intervention/school-based services, but I still have concerns.
 Can you work with them?

 Private practices utilize different criteria to determine eligibility for services.
-If a child doesn’t qualify for services with Early Intervention or school-based services, they may still be a good candidate for private speech and language therapy or occupational therapy.
+If a child doesn’t qualify for services with Early Intervention or school-based services, they may still be a good candidate for private speech and language therapy, occupational therapy, or physical therapy.

 How often do we come to therapy?

 The frequency of therapy will depend on the needs of your child.
 Many children come for two sessions per week, while others come once per week or up to four times per week.
-The speech-language pathologist or occupational therapist will make a recommendation for the frequency of treatment at the time of the evaluation.
+Monthly consultations or "drop in" sessions are also available.
+The therapist will make a recommendation for the frequency of treatment at the time of the evaluation.

 How long are therapy sessions?